sinbad/SUDS/docs/VoicedDialogue.md

 ## Playing Voice Lines

-When deciding how to process the current dialogue line, you can check for voiced lines, and play them, like this:
+When deciding how to process the current dialogue line, you can check for voiced lines using "Is Current Line Voiced", and if so play the audio, like this:

 ![Play Dialogue](img/BPPlayDialogue.png)

-You can also use "Play Dialogue at Location" if you want to place the voice in real space.
+You can also use "Play Voiced Line at Location" if you want to place the voice in real space.

 ### See Also: